UniversalDependencies/docs/_fr-dep/acl-relcl.md

 ---
 layout: relation
 title: 'acl:relcl'
-shortdef : 'relative clause modifier'
+shortdef: 'relative clause modifier'
+udver: '2'
 ---

 The `acl:relcl` relation is used for relative clauses modifying